PHPAuth/PHPAuth/README.md

 * `cookie_http` : the HTTP only protocol setting of the session cookie, do not change unless necessary
 * `cookie_remember` : the time that a user will remain logged in for when ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
 * `cookie_forget` : the time a user will remain logged in when not ticking "remember me" on login.
 Must respect PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) format.
-* `bcrypt_cost` : the algorithmic cost of the bcrypt hashing function, can be changed based on hardware capabilities
+* `password_hashOptions` : the options provided to the password_hash() function, formatted in JSON.
+Please refer to [PHP: password_hash](http://php.net/manual/en/function.password-hash.php) for a list of available options.
 * `smtp` : `0` to use sendmail for emails, `1` to use SMTP
 * `smtp_host` : hostname of the SMTP server
 * `smtp_auth` : `0` if the SMTP server doesn't require authentication, `1` if authentication is required